-Becoming a carpenter is often a skill many pick up while they are working in construction and remodeling.
+Becoming a carpenter is often a skill many pick up while they are working in construction and remodelling.
 Formal schooling is available through trade schools and some colleges, but many people go to work after school or full time and learn their trade.
-If they get past the initial stages, many of them pick up work in the theater as a way to supplement their income.
+If they get past the initial stages, many of them pick up work in the theatre as a way to supplement their income.

 Learning how to apply makeup would seem to be relatively easy, but there are many schools that teach this art for people who want to work in many different venues.
 Cosmetology schools have become widely popular as people choose to look their very best every day of the year.
-Artists are taught how to choose the right colors and shades for a person’s hair and skin color, and they become experts at applying their products.
-Moving into the theater is a mark of their ability to enhance features, and it shows in their skill of making characters believable.
+Artists are taught how to choose the right colours and shades for a person’s hair and skin colour, and they become experts at applying their products.
+Moving into the theatre is a mark of their ability to enhance features, and it shows in their skill of making characters believable.